rc07568/Code-A-Responsive-Design-Website-001/README.md

 -added to the css so the size of the menu, logo, and footer to better fit in the tablet size

--changed css for mobile. reposition the footter, home-menu, main-banner and feature li to make them one column in mobile size screen
+-changed css for mobile. reposition the footter, home-menu and feature li to make them one column in mobile size screen and centerd the banner and made it larger